jcarcaso/ScriptingPOS/RuleTemplate/README.md

 ### Test Cases

-The following test cases should be used to validate the functionality of this condition:
+The following test cases should be used to validate the functionality of this rule:

 #### Test Case: <Description>